JohnTheCoolingFan/factorio-lib-rs/README.md

 - `data_structs`: data structures related to factorio, like info.json
 - `concepts`: Factorio runtime concepts, like LocalisedString

-These features are available through corresponding features, all enabled by default
+These features are available through corresponding feature flags, all enabled by default

 This library is still WIP.

-Development status: Implementing PrototypeFromLua, making derive macro.
+Development status: Implementing PrototypeFromLua, improving derive macro when needed.